 The olives can then be used immediately or stored for a short period in plain water or olive oil in the fridge.
 For long term storage, place olives in an sterilised airtight jar and cover with salt water or olive oil.
 You can add garlic, slices of lemon or herbs for additional flavour.
 They should keep for up to a year like this.
 Mine get eaten quickly so never last that long.

 Olives in the British IslesOlive trees are traditionally from the Mediterranean but are quite hardy and do well in the British Isles.
 I've had my olive tree for around ten years and it has tolerated temperatures down to -8°C with heavy snowfall although it didn't like it overly much.
-In fact it lost a lot of leaves that winter (2010/11) and is still a bit thin.
-I'm hoping the leaves will grow back eventually and it will become more bushy again.
+In fact it lost a lot of leaves that winter (2010/11) and took a year or two to recover.
 I've pruned it so that it sits less than 3 metres high.
 Olive trees do well planted in a southerly or westerly facing position, perhaps up against a warm wall and with some protection from cold winds.
 They don't like to stand in waterlogged soil and they do better in a soil rich in calcium or limestone.
 Some reports say that olive trees thrive on neglect but mine liked a bit of food and water.
 I put a few buckets of rich homemade compost around the base each spring or summer.

 Pruning olives treesIf you want to prune an olive tree do so lightly in the spring or more vigorously during the summer so the tree has time to recover before winter sets in.
 Don't prune in the autumn if you can help it and not at all in winter.
 Excessive pruning will reduce the likelihood of a bumper crop of olives.
 What I love about olive trees are the fact that they are evergreen but have lovely light green sparkly leaves.
 These will give you privacy but won't cut out the light like the dark leaves of a Bay tree would.